School of Media and Communication Research

 In addition, two dedicated Research Centres pursue a more specialised research agenda:

 Our Research Centres are playing a leading role in exploring new territories of investigation and in establishing interdisciplinary collaborative links within the University and beyond.

-The Institute of Communications Studies regularly hosts national and international conferences and workshops that bring together scholars, practitioners and policy makers.
+The School of Media and Communication regularly hosts national and international conferences and workshops that bring together scholars, practitioners and policy makers.